grafana/agent/docs/sources/static/configuration/agent-management.md

 ## API (v2)

 Grafana Agents with Agent Management enabled continuously poll the API server for an up-to-date configuration.
-The API server is expected to return an HTTP response with the following body format:
+The API server is expected to implement a `GET /agent-management/api/agent/v2` HTTP endpoint returning a successful response with the following body format:

 ```yaml
 # The base configuration for the Agent.